PsCustomObject/PsCustomObject.github.io/_posts/2020-08-05-Active-Directory-Get-Report-Chain.md

 ---
-title: "PowerShell - Get users reporting to mnanager"
+title: "PowerShell - Get users reporting to manager"
 excerpt: "Subtitle - How do I get the full report chain for a specific manager from Active Directory"
 categories:
   - PowerShell